 Fern Leaved Banksia

-Typically a fairly open multi-stemmed shrub with cylindrical flowers that can be various shades of blue-grey or greenish yellow in bud, opening to a yellow.
+An attractive fairly open multi-stemmed shrub with cylindrical flowers that can be various shades of blue-grey or greenish-yellow in bud, opening to a yellow.
 The flowers occur in autumn and winter.

-Grey-brown bark with the new foliage growth being hairy and a rusty colour.
+Grey-brown bark with the new foliage growth being hairy and rusty colour.

 Indigenous to the coastal strip of Eastern Australia and is common in dry heaths and rocky areas around Sydney.